 How to Propagate Gooseberry Cuttings

 When you are propagating gooseberry cuttings, you cut off a piece of the plant’s stem—a cutting—and encourage it to root.
 It’s important to take the cutting at the correct time of the year when you go about rooting gooseberry cuttings.
 By propagating gooseberry cuttings, you are creating clones of the parent plant.
 You can create one or many new plants each season.

 Taking Cuttings from Gooseberry Bushes

 When you are taking cuttings from gooseberry bushes, be sure that they are hardwood cuttings.
 Hardwood cuttings provide a reliable means of growing gooseberry from cuttings.
 You need to take the cuttings during the plant’s dormant season.
 This means you can clip them out at any time from mid-autumn until late winter.
 However, the ideal times are just after they drop their leaves or just before the buds open in spring.
 Avoid taking cuttings during cold snaps.
 When you are taking cuttings from gooseberry plants, select vigorous shoots that are one year old.
 Clip off the soft growth on the tip.
-Then cut the branch into sections about 6 inches long.
+Then cut the branch into sections about 6 inches (15 cm.) long.
 Make the top cut just above a bud with a slanting slice.
 The bottom cut should be straight and just below a bud.

 Rooting Gooseberry Cuttings

 Prepare containers for the cuttings.
 Select deep pots and fill them with a mixture of coarse grit and compost.
 Pour out some hormone rooting powder on a sheet of paper towel.
 Dip the base end of each cutting in the powder, then insert it into the soil mixture in the pot.
 Plant each to half its depth.
 Place the pots in a cold frame, garage, or unheated greenhouse.
 Water them occasionally to keep the medium moist.
 Keep them in place until the following autumn.
 By that time, the cuttings will have developed roots.

 Growing Gooseberry from Cuttings